user4-33/rsh-improElectronics/README.md

   - A setup file for all the things needed to be loaded in the background.

 - rsh-improElectronics_midiSetup.scd
-  - A file to assign parameters to a MIDI-controller.<br>
+  - A file to assign parameters to a MIDI-controller.<br />
-  Note that this is written compatible with a Behringer X-Touch Mini.<br>
+  Note that this is written compatible with a Behringer X-Touch Mini.<br />
   If you don't have access to such, you'll have to rewrite this file and change all MIDIdefs to the corresponding MIDI Note-Numbers and/or MIDI channels as well as the feedback-strings if desired.

 - rsh-improElectronics_startupFile.scd